Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 When a Droplet finishes printing
 *insert drawing of status array used to control status of tasks*

-####Sharing Access to the Console Cursor
+#### Sharing Access to the Console Cursor
-This worked almost perfectly once I implemented it.
-However, sharing the console cursor between multiple asynchronous tasks led to quirky behaviour with the cursor getting *lost*.
+Getting multiple raindrops printed introduced quirky behaviour with the cursor getting *lost*.

 *insert image of cursor being lost*

-Using a mutex solved this issue.
 A mutex is a synchronisation object that is used to control access to a shared resource in a concurrent or multithreaded program.
-To synchronise access to the  cursor, a mutex is created as a static variable in the DigitalRain class, ensuring the same mutex is shared between all instances of DigitalRain and by extension, all DigitalDroplets.
+To synchronise access to the cursor which is our shared resource in this case, a mutex is created as a static variable in the DigitalRain class, ensuring the same mutex is shared between all instances of DigitalRain and by extension, all DigitalDroplets.
 The mutex is passed by reference to the print function, where the mutex is locked right before the console is accessed.
 The mutex is automatically unlocked after it code escapes the scope of the mutex being locked.

 *insert code of mutex in DigitalRain*